-- 1. Manage the Nebraska Clean Water State Revolving Fund (CWSRF) Program to fund projects which protect and improve the public health of the citizens of the state. - 2.
+- 1. Manage the Nebraska CWSRF Program to fund projects which protect and improve the public health of the citizens of the state. - 2.
 Protect and enhance Nebraska's water resources, the environment, and human health by providing affordable funding for eligible clean water projects.

 - Attend workshops/conferences and meet with municipalities, consultants and other stakeholders to promote the CWSRF program to the public as well as identify potential CWSRF projects and obtain stakeholder input regarding modifications or enhancements to the CWSRF program. - 4.
 Encourage the incorporation of green infrastructure concepts and energy recovery, production, and conservation in CWSRF funded projects through adjusted interest rates and grant opportunities. - 5.
 Request annual EPA capitalization grants and provide state match in a timely manner. - 6.
 Annually prioritize potential CWSRF projects in Nebraska according to the greatest chronic public health and environmental health concerns being addressed and their readiness to proceed with construction and implementation.
 Allocate available CWSRF funds to projects in a timely manner. - 7.
 Pursue the development of a mechanism to evaluate and prioritize the most appropriate, affordable, and holistic, state, regional, and/or watershed-based solutions that address both point and nonpoint source water pollution problems. - 8.
-Continue working with the U.S. Department of Agriculture-Rural Development and the Department of Economic Development Community Development Block Grant programs to provide affordable financing for municipal pollution prevention and control projects.
+Continue working with the other federal, state, and local programs to provide affordable financing for municipal pollution prevention and control projects.